kentcb/kentcb.github.io/_posts/2016-06-07-disconnected-layers.md

 This post describes a technique I use in pretty much every non-trivial application I write these days.
 I call it a "disconnected layer".
 Essentially, it's an abstraction that allows you to quickly swap out your application's service layer.
 By flicking a switch, you can run your application against a simulated back-end.

-I pioneered this technique when I was working for a large investment banks (is there any other kind?).
+I pioneered this technique when I was working for large investment banks (is there any other kind?).
 I was writing a WPF front-end for their FX traders.
 It had to connect to a large variety of back-end infrastructure.
 I realised that relying on all those back-end systems was going to be a pain point since they were in a constant state of flux.

 These days I write mostly mobile applications and my reasons for implementing disconnected layers has shifted somewhat.